Kimberly J. Benjamin, Founder & Managing Attorney

 Why Hire a Lawyer?

-As explained above, a first-offense DWI may carry more penalties than anticipated.
+As explained above, a first-offense DWI may carry more criminal penalties than anticipated.
 Many things could complicate your situation, prohibit you from getting a suspended imposition of sentence, or make you ineligible for probation and parole.

 If you need the services of a Missouri DWI attorney for consultation or further assistance with your case, you can reach out to a DWI lawyer in Raymore, MO, at the Missouri DWI & Criminal Law Center.